Parents of teens often ask about how to deal with an angry teenager.

 During the teenage years, the emotional part of the brain is among the first to develop while, the prefrontal cortex, the thinking part of the brain, is among the last.

 Teenagers are one of the most misunderstood species on Earth.

 Whenever something goes wrong in their lives, we point our fingers at their age.

-Some common reasons parent attribute to teenager’s anger include:
+Common reasons parent attribute to their teenager’s anger include:

 - they’re defiant

 - they’re being difficult

 - they lose their mind because of the hormones